 The Bananas

 Use over-ripe bananas for the best Hummingbird Cake.
-Over-ripe bananas equal extra sweetness and a silky-smooth texture with just a few easy mashes of a fork.
+Over-ripe bananas bring extra sweetness and a silky-smooth texture with just a few easy mashes of a fork.
 Make sure you have perfectly over-ripe bananas on hand when you need them by Freezing Over-Ripe Bananas.
 Freezing over-ripe bananas prevents tossing to the garbage this key fruity ingredient of so many yummy desserts (and smoothies – yum!).
 And you won’t wait the seemingly endless days watching your fresh storebought bananas slowly ripen to bake-ability.

 Tips and Tricks for the Perfect Hummingbird Cake